-- Connect the device to a host computer using a USB-C cable or by inserting the device into the 1-Slot USB/Ethernet Cradle. - 2.
+- 1. Connect the device to a host computer using USB. - 2.
 Go to Settings. - 3.
 Touch System > Advanced > Developer options. - 4.
 Slide the USB debugging switch to the ON position. - 5.
 Touch OK. - 6.
 If the device and host computer are connected for the first time, the Allow USB debugging? dialog box with the Always allow from this computer check box displays.
 Select the check box, if required. - 7.
 Touch OK or Allow. - 8.
-On the host computer, navigate to the platform-tools folder and open a command prompt window. - 9.
-Type adb devices.
+On the host computer, navigate to the platform-tools folder and open a command prompt window.